ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ### Side track: Do you have a code editor setup for your Git Bash (covered in #8 but repeating here)

-When we merge the two branches together we will asked to make a commit message, so this might be a good time to make sure that your git program will open a text editor that you are comfortable with.
+When we merge the two branches together we will be asked to make a commit message, so before we do that, this is probably a good time to make sure that your git program will open a text editor that you are comfortable with.

 If you have Visual Studio Code installed, you can change your default code editor to that by entering the following git command: <br>
 <code>export GIT_EDITOR="code --wait --new-window" </code>